 Over the last 15 years the Middle East has witnessed key technology-led shifts that have transformed the way its countries govern, shop, and do business.
 The region’s extremely young demographic (44% of the regional population are under 20 years old) is undoubtedly a key driving factor for the increasing levels of digital engagement for growth in (mobile) internet usage and social networking.
 Countries such as Qatar, Bahrain, Kuwait, Israel, and the UAE attained Internet penetration rates of between 70 and close to 90%, while penetration rates in countries such as Morocco, Yemen and Sudan were much lower, but these countries still displayed rapid Internet growth.
 In terms of mobile broadband, the region still lacks considerably behind the Americas and Europe, with a penetration rate of 18.9% (ITU, 2013).

-The graph hereunder shows the estimated 2014 retail and B2C e-commerce turnover (in billion USD) in selected countries in the region.
+This graph shows the estimated 2014 retail and B2C e-commerce turnover (in billion USD) in selected countries in the region.
 It clearly shows the great potential of the region:

 Sub-Saharan Region including Southern Africa